 All About Demeyere

-Demeyere has a different philosophy about cookware than All-Clad, which resulted in pans with very different heating properties.
+Demeyere has a different philosophy about cookware than All-Clad, which has resulted in pans with very different designs.
 In their original line, Atlantis, the sloped-sided pans (e.g., skillets and sauciers) were fully clad, while the straight-sided pans (e.g., saute and sauce pans) were bottom-clad.
 The reasoning is that sloped-sided pans used the entire cooking surface, while straight-sided pans were for use primarily for liquids; since liquids create naturally even heating with convection currents, side-cladding is less important.

 Here's a 4 minute video from Demeyere which explains their reasoning (and pot construction):

 As valid as this reasoning is (and it is), the American market has always preferred fully cladded cookware, probably largely due to All-Clad's marketing strategies.
 So after Demeyere was bought by Zwilling, they introduced a few more Demeyere lines that offer full cladding: the Industry 5/5 Plus/Sensation line--Zwilling has re-branded this line a few times but other than a few design changes, it's the same cookware--and the Aurora line, which is a cheaper Zwilling version of Industry 5; the build is identical, but it has riveted handles and no Silvinox finish.

 Demeyere also makes a line of nonstick skillets and saute pans ("AluPro"), but no full set of nonstick cookware (how great is that?!).

 All Demeyere cookware is made in Belgium except the Resto line of specialty products, which is made in Indonesia.

 Note: All of these lines are summarized in the table below.